jo4x962k7JL/machine-learning/README.md

 - This is the project of the **"Supervised Learning"** section.
 - After applying some data preprocessing techniques, we discussed and implemented:
   1. Create a training/predicting **pipeline**
-  2. Evaluate the performance of different models such as run time and f-beta scores.
+  2. Evaluate the performance of different models such as run time and f-beta scores
   3. Model hyperparameters tuning
   4. Extract feature importance and/or feature selection